Main Page

 Delegation

 The Telcred system has been designed to be simple to administrate, yet able to handle large and complex installations.
 A key aspect of the latter is delegation.
-With the Telcred solution, it is simple to let different organizations, e.g. tenants or sub-contractors, manage their own doors, users, and access rights.
-At the same time, simple yet powerful features allow for sharing of users and access rights between organizations.
-This functionality supports use cases where e.g. a user belonging to one organization must first pass doors belonging to another organization in order to get to his/her own area of the building.
-Delegation is managed through a separate web interface: Site Manager.
+With the Telcred solution, it is simple to create "virtual systems" where e.g. tenants or sub-contractors can manage their own doors, users, and access rights.
+Shared doors, e.g. entrance doors, can also be included in a virtual system.
+It is also possible to share users from one system to another.
+Delegation is managed through a separate web interface: System Manager.

 Actions